learn-co-students/js-spotify-api-ajax-001/README.md

 ## Instructions

-You will need to make an AJAX call using the Artist Top Tracks URL describe here [Spotify's API Top Tracks](https://developer.spotify.com/web-api/get-artists-top-tracks/)
+You will need to make an AJAX call using the Artist Top Tracks URL described here [Spotify's API Top Tracks](https://developer.spotify.com/web-api/get-artists-top-tracks/).

 Take a look at the `spec/spotify-chart.spec.js` file to get started.
 This lab isn't fully tested so while every spec may pass, you might not have a functioning product.
 You will only be modifying the `js/spotify-chart.js` to pass the first six tests.